dfgrisales5078/DataAugmentationForEmotionRecognition/README.md

 # AI and Deep Learning: Exploring the Impact of Data Augmentation on Text-based Emotion Recognition

-## Research conducted with Dr. Anna Koufakou, Ragy Costa de jesus, and Oscar Fox
+## Research conducted with Dr. Anna Koufakou, Diego Grisales Ragy Costa de jesus, and Oscar Fox.

 ###
 The task of detecting emotions from text has become increasingly popular